BM, Missouri State University

 MM and DMA, Michigan State University

 American clarinetist Wesley Warnhoff’s “thoughtful, effortless, and intense” performance style has gained him international acclaim as a soloist, orchestral, and chamber musician.
-Dr. Warnhoff is currently serving as Assistant Teaching Professor of Clarinet at the University of Missouri where he leads the clarinet studio, performs with the Missouri Quintet, and assists Exit 128, a student-led new music ensemble.
-He is a founding member of the VCP Trio, a violin, clarinet, and piano trio that advocates new music performance.
-Dr. Warnhoff is also the principal clarinet of the Battle Creek Symphony Orchestra in Michigan, a post he has held since 2010.
+Wes is currently serving as Assistant Teaching Professor of Clarinet at the University of Missouri where he leads the clarinet studio and performs with the Missouri Quintet.
+Wes is also the former principal clarinet of the Battle Creek Symphony in Michigan, a post he held from 2010 until 2019.

 An avid proponent of music education, Wesley’s research into the clarinet’s contemporary extended techniques has helped him to develop a unique pedagogical approach that provides a new perspective on creating the ideal embouchure and sound concept.
 It is this dedication to teaching that makes him a sought-after artist and clinician throughout the United States.

 As a champion of new music, Wes has given many new music premieres including the world-premiere of Murray Gross’ Rhapsody for Clarinet, I Surrender, and Carolina Heredia’s Vanishing.
 Along with performing new music, Dr. Warnhoff has also added to the performing repertoire, most notably with his transcription for clarinet, voice, and piano of “La Vita e Inferno” from Verdi’s La Forza del Destino.
 Wesley is also an active commissioner of new music, and his current project is Monologues by Aaron Mencher, a contemporary concerto for clarinet and orchestra to be performed in the Fall of 2019.